timemeansalot/SourceFiles/hexo-site/source/_posts/memory-notes.md

      can share the whole physical memory
      ![](https://s2.loli.net/2023/05/18/QZ5MiNx6cT2gfHG.png)
-3. memory size can't be to small, or the complexity of manage virtual/physical mapping is difficult. modern processor has virtual memory page size equal to 64b
+3. memory size can't be to small, or the complexity of manage virtual/physical mapping is difficult. modern processor has virtual memory page size equal to 4096 Byte
 4. we need TLB(which is a cache) to accelerate the translation from virtual memory to physical memory
 5. virtual memory space is much larger than physical memory space.
 6. trashing: if physical memory is too small, then some virtual memory page must be swap in and out,